kikipp00/LocknKey/README.md

 If not, type `localhost:3000` in the URL to access the application.

 ### Comments
 The database used a trial version of AWS.
-The application will no longer work as intended. <br>
+The application will no longer work as intended.
 Please insert your personal MySQL database credentials to try the application.